 CMA Fest Musicians Do It for the Fans

 Every year, country stars like these and dozens of others — surely accustomed to hefty paychecks on the massive and lucrative festival circuit — gather to donate their time and performances for free.
-While plenty of free shows act as a way to give back to fans, festival proceeds go toward the in-school and after-school programs supported by the charitable CMA Foundation, which contributes to the needs of 1 million students nationwide.
+Whereas free shows act as a way to give back to fans, festival proceeds go toward the in-school and after-school programs supported by the charitable CMA Foundation, which contributes to the needs of 1 million students nationwide.

 Adam Levine Begins Again

-As the frontman of Maroon 5 and a coach on NBC’s “The Voice,” Adam Levine is able to maintain plenty of healthy self-awareness about his privileged position in life.
+As the frontman of Maroon 5 and a coach on NBC’s “The Voice,” Adam Levine is able to maintain plenty of healthy self-awareness about his privileged position in life

 When he took his first acting role opposite Keira Knightley in 2014’s “Begin Again,” Levine told USA Today, “I did this movie for no money.
 I’m very lucky that I’m in that position. […] I have the very fortunate luxury of not having to think in terms of money.”

-Nicolas Ghesquière Gets Paid in Clothes
+Nicolas Ghesquière Was Paid in Clothes

 Nicolas Ghesquière wasn’t always the millionaire artistic director of women’s collections at Louis Vuitton.
 From age 15, he bounced around various fashion-industry internships before becoming a design assistant for Jean Paul Gaultier in 1991.